bemasher/rtlamr-collect/README.md

  * `COLLECT_INFLUXDB_USER=username` InfluxDB username to authenticate with.
  * `COLLECT_INFLUXDB_PASS=password` InfluxDB password to authenticate with.

+Units for your particular meter may be defined through the use of the following environment variable:
+ * `COLLECT_MULTIPLIER=10` Defines a multiplier for differential intervals.
+ This allows the user to specify what units their meter is reporting.
+If it is undefined, the default is 10 in order to obtain Wh from meters that report kWh with two digits beyond the decimal.

 At a minimum rtlamr must have the following environment variables defined:
  * `RTLAMR_MSGTYPE=idm` Currently only idm packets are supported.
  * `RTLAMR_FORMAT=json` rtlamr-collect input must be json.